 - Integrate with GitHub to automatically set up an ephemeral preview environment for each pull request.

 - Generate type-safe API frontend clients out of the box.

 - Co-develop a frontend and backend in realtime by exposing your local machine as a bespoke environment using

 encore run --tunnel.

-With Encore you no longer need to spend your time on setting up complicated build and deployment pipelines, provisioning Kubernetes clusters and databases, or other busy-work.
+With Encore you don't need to spend time on setting up complicated build and deployment pipelines, provisioning Kubernetes clusters and databases, or other busy-work.
 Instead, the Encore Platform takes care of setting it all up for you:

 - Fully fledged built-in CI/CD.
 Run